Case Studies

 Individual funding requests

-SPH have provided public health support and advice for individual funding request (IFR) processes in London and the East Midlands.
+We have provided public health support and advice for individual funding request (IFR) processes to customers in London and the East Midlands.
 This included reviewing case summaries, attending panel meetings and undertaking rapid evidence work to support potential service developments as a result of patterns of cases identified in IFR panels.

 National evidence reviews